A5-Algo/.github/profile/README.md

 ## Members
 The A5-Algo class is comprised of the following members:

-Saba (creator of ComeGetMe Series)
+Saba (creator of ComeGetMe Series and Star Trekker)

 Luka (Creator of Planet Saver)